oracle/pgql-lang/pages/pgql-1.1-spec.md

 Relational    | `=`, `<>`, `<`, `>`, `<=`, `>=`
 Logical       | `AND`, `OR`, `NOT`

-The corresonding grammar rules are:
+The corresponding grammar rules are:

 ```bash
 ArithmeticExpression ::= <Addition>